NYUProgrammingPhysicalObjects/Syllabus/README.md

 		Design 1: Create a mock-up design for a fantasy device.
 Use wireframes to describe how this device looks and functions.
 This device can be simple or complex but should not be a simple add-on to an existing device.
 Think of the behaviors and capabilities that are needed.
 Create an image detailing the device and a short description.
 Submit it as a PDF.

+		Sketch up 3 ideas for a switch.
+Gather the materials and bring them to class for next week.
+Think simple and around the house.
+Cardboard boxes & tubes, scrap cloth, dig through your plastic recyclables.

 ###Week 3: February 10
 - In Class:
 		- **Present Exercise 1 & Fantasy Device**